-0x1E 4 Power-Down Control Select
+0x1E-Bit[4] Power-Down Control Select

 This bit determines whether power-down is controlled manually or automatically by the chip.
-If automatic control is selected (Register 0x1E, Bit 4), the AD9981's decision is based on the status of the sync detect bits (Register 0x24, Bits 2, 3, 6, and 7).
+If automatic control is selected (Register 0x1E, Bit 4), the AD9983A decision is based on the status of the sync detect bits (Register 0x24, Bit 2, Bit 3, Bit 6, and Bit 7).
 If either an Hsync or a sync-on-green input is detected on any input, the chip powers up or powers down.
-For manual control, the AD9981 allows the flexibility of control through both a dedicated pin and a register bit.
+For manual control, the AD9983A allows the flexibility of control through both a dedicated pin and a register bit.
 The dedicated pin allows a hardware watchdog circuit to control power-down, while the register bit allows power-down to be controlled by software.
-With manual power-down control, the polarity of the powerdown pin must be set (0x1E, Bit 2) whether it is used or not.
-If unused, it is recommended to set the polarity to active high and hardwire the pin to ground with a 10 k $\Omega$ resistor.
+With manual power-down control, the polarity of the power-down pin must be set (Register 0x1E, Bit 2) whether it is used or not.
+If unused, it is recommended to set the polarity to active high and hardwire the pin to ground with a $10~\mathrm{k}\Omega$ resistor.

-Table 44.
-Auto Power-Down Select
+Table 46.
+Auto Power-Down Select.

-Power-Down Select Result 0 Manual power-down control (User determines power-down) 1 Auto power-down control (Chip determines power-down)
+Power-Down Select Result 0 Manual power-down control (user determines power-down) 1 Auto power-down control (chip determines power-down)

-0x1E 3 Power-Down
+0x1E-Bit[3] Power-Down